 The program is interdisciplinary, involving the Graduate College, the Carver College of Medicine, and the Colleges of Engineering, Liberal Arts and Sciences, Pharmacy, and Public Health.

-The Human Toxicology Program is supported by the Iowa Superfund Research Program.
+The Human Toxicology Program is supported by the Graduate College and the Iowa Superfund Research Program.
 Human toxicology faculty members are supported by the Environmental Health Sciences Research Center, a National Institute of Environmental Health Center of Excellence.

 Graduate Programs of Study